Terraform troubleshooting

 terraform import 'castai_node_template.this' \<NODE_TEMPLATE_ID>

-Replace <NODE_TEMPLATE_ID> with the actual identifier of the node template.
+Replace \<NODE_TEMPLATE_ID> with the actual identifier of the node template.

 This process will synchronize Terraform's state with the actual infrastructure, allowing further resource management through Terraform.

-Importing Resources Not Created by Terraform
+Importing resources not created by Terraform

-• Why It Happens: Sometimes, resources created outside Terraform need to be managed by Terraform without causing recreation.
+• Why it happens: Sometimes, resources created outside Terraform need to be managed by Terraform without causing recreation.

 • Solution: Use the below command to bring externally created resources under Terraform management.